slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin to Anastas Mikoyan*

-> *'Sex, like pizza, when it's good is good.
-When it's bad it gets in your shirt.'*
+> *'Sex, like pizza, when it’s good is good.
+When it’s bad it gets in your shirt.'*

 > *'There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.